iamciera/DSxD_website/_pages/book.md

 ---
-title: The Future of Data Science Book
+title: The Future of Data Science Anthology
 subtitle: A collection of work by data designers, scientists, and artists
 description:
 featured_image: /assets/img/grant_header.png